maximkiesel1/Stock_Market_Prediction/README.md

 - Used API: The Yahoo Finance API was used to collect historical stock prices data.
    - Using always the last three years to the present date for the training.

-- Predicting Stock Prices: The aim of the project is to predict the Adjusted Close stock price for 7, 14, and 28 days in the future.
+- Predicting Stock Prices: The aim of the project is to predict the Adjusted Close stock price for `7`, `14`, and `28` days in the future.
-   - Allowing 3 Stocks for prediction, because of the long training duration
+   - Allowing `3` Stocks for prediction, because of the long training duration
-   - 20 randowm iteration with different hyperparameter:
+   - `20` random iteration with different hyperparameter:
       - Hyperparameters: `params = {
         'window_size': [4, 8, 12, 20],
         'lstm_units': [16, 32, 64, 128],
         'dense_units': [16, 32, 64, 128],
         'learning_rate': [0.0001, 0.001, 0.01, 0.1]}`
-   - Training 200 epochs
+   - Training `200 epochs`

-- Accuracy: The model is designed to achieve an accuracy of approximately +-5%.
+- Accuracy: The model is designed to achieve an mean accuracy of `+-5%`.

 - Recurrent Neural Networks (RNN) LSTM: In order to achieve the prediction task, the project uses Recurrent Neural Networks (RNN) in form of the LSTM algorithm with the Keras deep learning library.
 LSTM is particularly suited for processing sequential data, making them a good fit for predicting stock prices.
 The Keras library provides an easy-to-use interface for building and training deep learning models.